delira-dev/delira/README.md

 * Web-based monitoring using [Visdom](https://github.com/facebookresearch/visdom)
 * Model save and load functions

-Delira supports classification and regression problems as well as generative adversarial networks.
+Delira supports classification and regression problems as well as generative adversarial networks and segmentation tasks.

 ## Installation